 - Price point – It’s definitely more of an investment than the most expensive Fitbit if you buy direct from Garmin.
 If you buy on Amazon you can definitely save some money.
 My hope is that it will last at least 3 years and be a worthwhile purchase to make up for my normal schedule of buying about 3 FitBits in that timespan when they broke each year!

-Overall, I’ve enjoyed my Vivoactive 3 and its capabilities and once I’m able to find a better band, I believe we will have a long and happy life together.
+Overall, I’ve enjoyed my Vivoactive 3 and its capabilities and I believe we will have a long and happy life together.

 Do you wear a smartwatch or fitness tracker?
 Let me know which one in the comments!
 If you’re wondering if you can justify the cost of any of these trackers, you may want to check out my post about How To Monetize Your Movement.